naturkach/notebook/kubernetes/notes.md

 <details>
 <summary> Services </summary>

+  Service - is Kubernetes object created to have one point of access to the group of pods

   when you create Service, your app is going to be accessed:

   - ClusterIP - (only internal cluster IP (bydefault))